 The Ministerial Award for Leadership in Languages and Cultures is provided by the Multicultural Education and Languages Committee (MELC) on behalf of the Minister for Education, and administered by the Australia Day Council of South Australia (ADCSA).

-The nomination process opens in August–October each year.
+The nomination process is open August to November each year.
 The selection panel comprises representatives from MELC and the ADCSA, although an independent person may also be co-opted to the panel at the discretion of MELC and the ADCSA.
 The Award is announced and presented at a ceremony held at Government House in January each year.

 More information can be found at ADCSA website.

 Award winner: Farzana Rezaie

 As a Naracoorte High School student, Farzana used her fluency in Hazaragi, Dari, Persian and English to assist teachers to educate fellow Hazara students who arrived with poor or non-existent English skills.
 While still at school, she also worked as an interpreter with the Adelaide-based Interpreting and Translating Centre to assist non-English speaking clients with drivers licence tests, health information sessions with Naracoorte Community Health, and Centrelink issues.
 As a volunteer with the newly established Naracoorte Migrant Resource Centre, Farzana worked with youth in various settlement activities such as sport and cultural integration sessions.